-If you are looking at sending money back home, this guide is for you.
-It is packed with useful information on the different channels available to you for sending money to Uganda.
-You will also find the information you need when sending money home and the different factors that you need to bear in mind when sending your transfers.
-Read on for this and more.
+Here you will find the information you need when sending money to Uganda and the different factors that you need to bear in mind when sending your transfers.

 Sending money to Uganda is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Uganda but these will largely depend on the provider you decide to use.
 Below you will find everything you need to know about sending and receiving money.

 Depending on the country you are sending money from, there are a number of channels you can opt for.
 The most common of these are bank to bank transfers, online money transfer, in-store cash transfers, and mobile money transfer.
 Let us look at each of these channels in greater detail.